q-viper/q-viper.github.io/_posts/2020-10-02-ocr-for-devanagari-handwritten-character-recognition-segmentation-localization-using-numpy.md

 Now most of methods are done well.
 Now is the time to wrap our all methods inside a class.

 ## Class: Devanagari Handwritten Character OCR
-I am not going to explain much about this class because i have already explained most of the methods above.
-But i have modified some methods and added some other methods too.
+I am not going to explain much about this class because I have already explained most of the methods above.
+But I have modified some methods and added some other methods too.
 I encourage you to look from the `main` method.

 ```python